dorkamotorka/ebpf-labs/labs/inspecting-ebpf-using-bpftool-43dfa319/index.md

 ::

-We can also inspect the translated eBPF bytecode loaded into the kernel (after it’s been verified and possibly modified).
+We can also inspect the eBPF bytecode loaded into the kernel (after it’s been verified and possibly modified).

 ```bash
 sudo bpftool prog dump xlated id 15